 As the annual spring ceremony grew, it moved from the Newman Center, to the Sykes Student Union Theater, to the Ballrooms, and finally to its present location, the Emilie K. Asplundh Concert Hall.
 Now held the evening or afternoon before the University Commencement, the ceremony has grown to include more than 100 graduates at the end-of-the year celebration.
 In 1996, a December ceremony was added to accommodate and honor those mid-year graduates.

 That very first ceremony was entitled A Family Affair and that theme has persisted throughout the years.
 During past programs, family members and friends of the graduates have had an opportunity to honor the students and present them their kente stoles.
 Our graduates have also used the occasion to acknowledge and thank those who have helped and supported them along the way.
 Now recognized as a "True West Chester University Tradition", the ceremony continues to motivate and inspire younger students.

 To date, more than 1600 WCU graduates have participated in the Kente Commencement Ceremony and have proudly worn their stoles while receiving their degrees at the University Commencement.

-Each Spring Semester, the Office of Multicultural Affairs hosts its annual Academic Awards Ceremony.
+Each Spring Semester, the Lawrence A. Dowdy Multicultural Center hosts its annual Academic Awards Ceremony.
 At this event we like to take an opportunity to recognize our Multicultural Students who have achieved high academic success.